Basil II: Early life and rule (960–976)

-Sole emperor (976-1025)
+Sole emperor (976–1025)

 Rebellions in Anatolia and alliance with Rus'

 Basil was a very successful soldier on horseback and through his achievement he proved himself to be an able general and a strong ruler.
 In the early years of his reign, administration remained in the hands of Basil Lekapenos.
 As president of the Byzantine Senate, Lekapenos was a wily, gifted politician who hoped the young emperors would be his puppets.
 The younger Basil waited and watched without interfering, devoting himself to learning the details of administrative business and military science.

 Nikephoros II and John I were brilliant military commanders but proved to be poor administrators.
-Towards the end of his reign, John I had belatedly planned to curb the power of the great landowners; his death, which occurred soon after he spoke out against them, led to rumors that he had been poisoned by Lekapenos, who had illegally acquired vast estates and feared an investigation and punishment.
+Towards the end of his reign, John had belatedly planned to curb the power of the great landowners; his death, which occurred soon after he spoke out against them, led to rumors that he had been poisoned by Lekapenos, who had illegally acquired vast estates and feared an investigation and punishment.
 At the start of his reign, the failures of his immediate predecessors left Basil II with a serious problem: Bardas Skleros and Bardas Phokas, members of the wealthy military elite of Anatolia, had sufficient means to undertake open rebellion against his authority.

 Skleros and Phokas, both of whom were experienced generals, wanted to assume the Imperial position that Nikephoros II and John I had held, and thus return Basil to the role of impotent cypher.
 Basil, showing a penchant for ruthlessness, took to the field himself and suppressed the rebellions of both Skleros (979) and Phokas (989) with the help of 12,000 Georgians of Tornikios and David III Kuropalates of Tao.
 The fall of Lekapenos occurred between the rebellions in 985; he was accused of plotting with the rebels and was punished with exile and the confiscation of his property.